SmileyChris/django-includecontents/README.md

 It also provides a simple Django template engine that extends this tag to work like an HTML component.

-In this example, it will read include a `components/card.html` template:
+In this example, it will include and render `components/card.html`:

 ```html
 <dj:card title="Hello">